OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## The Lifecycles

 The default lifecycle in Octopus assumes that all environments will be deployed to, one after the other.
 This is not the case for us.
-We have two distinct lifecycles: Development -> Production, and Admin as a standalone environment where utility scripts are run.
+We have two distinct lifecycles: `Development` -> `Production`, and `Kubernetes Admin` as a standalone environment where utility scripts are run.

-To model the progression from Development to Production, we'll create a lifecycle called Application.
-It will contain two phases, the first for deployments to the Development environment, and the second for deployments to the Production environment.
+To model the progression from `Development` to `Production`, we'll create a lifecycle called `Application`.
+It will contain two phases, the first for deployments to the `Development` environment, and the second for deployments to the `Production` environment.

 ![Application Lifecycle](kubernetes-application-lifecycle.png)

-To model the scripts run against the Kubernetes cluster, we'll create a lifecycle called Admin.
+To model the scripts run against the Kubernetes cluster, we'll create a lifecycle called `Kubernetes Admin`.
 It will contain a single phase for deployments to the `Kubernetes Admin` environment.

 ![Admin Lifecycle](kubernetes-admin-lifecycle.png)